diegodaem/HSR-Index/docs/methodology.md

 ## Reference

 For complete methodological details and biological context, see:
-Esquivel, D.A., Penagos, A., Feijó, A., Ramos Pereira, M. (2025).
-Racing Against Time to Unveil Hidden Bat Diversity. *Nature Communications*.
+Esquivel, D.A., Penagos, A., Feijó, A., Ramos Pereira, M. (2026).
+Substantial Neotropical bat diversity likely remains undescribed and vulnerable to extinction. *Nature Communications*.